Adtralza

 How Does This Medication Work?

-Tralokinumab belongs to the class of medications called immunomodulators, more specifically, interleukin inhibitors.
-It is used to treat adults with moderate to severe atopic dermatitis (eczema) when topical prescriptions, such as corticosteroids, haven't been effective or cannot be used.
+Tralokinumab belongs to the class of medications called immunomodulators, more specifically, *interleukin inhibitors. *It is used to treat adults and adolescents 12 years of age or older, with moderate to severe atopic dermatitis (eczema) when topical prescriptions, such as corticosteroids, haven't been effective or cannot be used.
 It may be used alone or with topical medications.

 Tralokinumab works by blocking the action of a protein called interleukin-13 (IL-13) which is higher for people with atopic dermatitis.
 This results in less skin inflammation, itching, redness, and scaling.